Brush fires on Maui destroyed or damaged seven homes, officials said Friday.

 The cause of the fires has not been determined, Antone said.

-The storm, which has weakened to a Category 1 cyclone, unleashed landslides and flooding as its outer rain bands hit parts of Hawaii's Big Island.
+The Category 3 storm – about 200 miles south of Honolulu early Friday – unleashed landslides and flooding as its outer rain bands hit parts of Hawaii’s Big Island.
 More of the same is anticipated on the rest of the islands into the weekend.

 Lane’s center is expected to pass close to parts of the islands of Oahu, Maui, Lanai and Molokai late Friday, the Central Pacific Hurricane Center said.